edgeforce/gcc/gcc/config/rs6000/vsx.md

    (SFBOOL_MTVSR_D_V4SF		13)])		;; SFBOOL_MTVSRD_D as V4SFmode

 ;; Attempt to optimize some common GLIBC operations using logical operations to ;; pick apart SFmode operations.
-For example, there is code from e_powf.c ;; after macro expansion that looks like:
+For example, there is code from e_powf.cc ;; after macro expansion that looks like:
 ;;
 ;;	typedef union {